 Vocabulary: extensive vocabulary including technical and domain-specific terminology.

-Word recognition / decoding: automatic word recognition; strategic use of morphology, etymology, and disciplinary knowledge.
+Word recognition / decoding: automatic word recognition; strategic use of morphology, etymology and disciplinary knowledge.

 Text types: analytical essays, research papers, persuasive arguments, professional or multimedia texts such as a case study, business plan or analytical report.